KwameSegbe/timeseris_us_hourly_demand_for_electricity/README.md

 - Multiple forecasting workflows using classical statistical models
 - Reproducible evaluation through backtesting and error metrics
 - Notebooks for experimentation, visualization, and interpretation

+## 🗂 Repository Structure

+The repository is organized to clearly separate pipeline code, experimentation workflows, and analysis artifacts:

+- `src/forecast/`
+  Data ingestion and preparation pipeline used to build clean, analysis-ready time series datasets.

+- `src/experimentation/`
+  Experimentation and backtesting logic, including evaluation and scoring workflows.

+- `notebooks/`
+  Interactive notebooks used for exploration, visualization, and interpretation of forecasting results.

+- `data/`
+  Publicly available datasets and generated artifacts used during analysis.

+- `assets/`
+  Images and visual assets referenced in documentation.